Displacement, Elimination and Replacement of Indigenous People

 Release :

-ISBN-10 : 9789956550913
+ISBN-10 : 9789956550319

-ISBN-13 : 9956550914
+ISBN-13 : 9956550310

-Rating : 4/5 (13 Downloads)
+Rating : 4/5 (19 Downloads)

-Book Synopsis Displacement, Elimination and Replacement of Indigenous People by : Jairos Kangira
+Book Synopsis Displacement, Elimination and Replacement of Indigenous People by : Kangira, Jairos

-Download or read book Displacement, Elimination and Replacement of Indigenous People written by Jairos Kangira and published by African Books Collective.
+Download or read book Displacement, Elimination and Replacement of Indigenous People written by Kangira, Jairos and published by Langaa RPCIG.
 This book was released on 2019-02-19 with total page 281 pages.
 Available in PDF, EPUB and Kindle.
 Book excerpt: Colonial scholars have taken immense pleasure in portraying Africans as possessed by spirits but as lacking possession and ownership of their resources, including land.
 Erroneously deemed to be thoroughly spiritually possessed but lacking senses of material possession and ownership of resources, Africans have been consistently dispossessed and displaced from the era of enslavement, through colonialism, to the neocolonial era.
 Delving into the historiography of dispossession and displacement on the continent of Africa, and in particular in Zimbabwe, this book also tackles contemporary forms of dispossession and displacement manifesting in the ongoing transnational corporations land grabs in Africa, wherein African peasants continue to be dispossessed and displaced.
-Focusing on the topical issues around dispossession and repossession of land, and the attendant displacements in contemporary Zimbabwe, the book theorises displacements from a decolonial Pan-Africanist perspective and it also unpacks various forms of displacements corporeal, noncorporeal, cognitive, spiritual, genealogical and linguistic displacements, among others.
+Focusing on the topical issues around dispossession and repossession of land, and the attendant displacements in contemporary Zimbabwe, the book theorises displacements from a decolonial Pan-Africanist perspective and it also unpacks various forms of displacements – corporeal, noncorporeal, cognitive, spiritual, genealogical and linguistic displacements, among others.
 The book is an excellent read for scholars from a variety of disciplines such as Geography, Sociology, Social Anthropology, History, Linguistics, Development Studies, Science and technology Studies, Jurisprudence and Social Theory, Law and Philosophy.
 The book also offers intellectual grit for policy makers and implementers, civil society organisations including activists as well as thinkers interested in decolonisation and transformation.

 Displacement, Elimination and Replacement of Indigenous People Related Books